mre/mre.github.io.v2/_drafts/2017-rust-vs-technical-debt.md

 I'm not talking about the Big Rewrite [tm], I'm talking about making the most critical parts more stable from within.

+A lot of legacy code is written in C and C++.
+Simply because they offer total control over a machine and solid performance.
+Where they don't shine is safety.
+It's very hard to write bug-free code in them, even for professionals.
+Null pointers, use-after-free errors and race-conditions are the result.
+I'm pretty certain that I never wrote a C/C++ program without any of these flaws.

 Rust is a perfect fit for that: it's safe and doesn't have a runtime or a garbage collector.
 Therefore it happily integrates with your old stuff.
 You can easily call Rust from C and C from Rust.